The future of computers. Keyboards and mouse

 Force Touch, 3D Touch, and the future keyboard

 With Force Touch and 3D Touch, we have the sensation that we click.
 In reality, there is no key, no movement up and down.

 For more information about 3D Touch, see my post:

 Perhaps Apple could take that technology and evolve it into a virtual keyboard.
 We need the “click” feeling, but we also need to distinguish the limits of each key or the shape of each letter.

 It seems that we are far from that, but Force Touch and 3D Touch can make us dream.
 They are technologies that open our mind to many possibilities.

 A unique surface for the keyboard and the trackpad is the dream of a distant future.
 Before that, a trackpad with a pencil seems a closer possibility.

 The finger is the fastest way to move things around.
 The pen is better to be precise.
 We need that to draw and to write hand notes.

 Apple MacBook Pro 2016 already has a new huge trackpad.
 On desktops, there is the Magic Trackpad that substitutes the mouse if you want.
 They both could be the ideal surface for a precise pointer.
 Remember that we already have the Apple Pencil.
-Currently, it only works in the iPads brands that they call Pro.

 A trackpad with a big surface would be much better than any mouse.
 The finger is fast and intuitive.
 The pencil is precise and lets us do complicated things.
 That pen could be magnetically attached to one side of the trackpad, easy to access at any moment, difficult to lose.